apache/iotdb/docs/UserGuide/Data-Concept/SDT.md

 It costs 0.044s
 ```

-SDT takes effect when flushing to the disk.
+SDT compresses when it is flushed to disk.
 The SDT algorithm always stores the first point and does not store the last point.

 The data in [2017-11-01T00:06:00.001, 2017-11-01T00:06:00.007] is within the compression deviation thus discarded.
 The data point at time 2017-11-01T00:06:00.007 is stored because the next data point at time 2017-11-01T00:06:00.015